ajv-validator/ajv/CUSTOM.md

 The function should return validation result as boolean.
 It can return an array of validation errors via `.errors` property of itself (otherwise a standard error will be used).

 In some cases it is the best approach to define keywords, but it has the performance cost of an extra function call during validation.
-If keyword logic can be expressed via some other JSON-schema then `macro` keyword definition is more efficient (see below).
+If keyword logic can be expressed via some other JSON Schema then `macro` keyword definition is more efficient (see below).

 All custom keywords types can have an optional `metaSchema` property in their definitions.
 It is a schema against which the value of keyword will be validated during schema compilation.